unibo-dtm-se-2425-FlappyPy/report/sections/02-requirements/index.md

 - The system shall transition to game over state upon collision detection.
 - The system shall provide restart functionality via spacebar when in game over state.
 - The system shall reset all game objects to initial positions upon restart.

+**FR6: Scoring System**
+- The system shall increment the score by one point when the bird successfully passes through a pipe gap.
+- The system shall display the current score continuously during gameplay.
+- The system shall maintain score accuracy throughout the game session.
+- The system shall reset the score to zero when the game restarts.

 ### Non-Functional Requirements